 The Periodic Table: What is it Showing?

-The periodic table is a cultural icon and an extraordinary object in science space.
-This page explores what the periodic table is in terms of basic and simple elemental substance, quantum theory and the philosophy of science.
+The Periodic Table of the Chemical Elements is a cultural icon and an extraordinary object in science space.
+This page explores what the periodic table is in terms of the philosophy of science.

 Introduction

-The chemogenesis web book explores how chemical reactivity emerges from the periodic table of the elements using a root-trunk-branch metaphor, with the periodic table at the base of the trunk of the chemistry tree:
+The chemogenesis web book explores how chemical reactivity emerges from the periodic table of the elements using a root-trunk-branch chemistry-tree metaphor, with the periodic table situated at the base of the trunk:

 Philosophy, Chemistry & The Periodic Table

-Philosophers of chemistry consider the chemical elements in two distinct ways:
+Philosophers of chemical science consider the elements in two distinct ways:

-Firstly, there is the chemical element as basic substance, that is: the element as a bearer of properties but not having any actual properties, except for atomic mass and atomic number Z. Chemical symbols, such as H and Cu, are assigned to the element as basic substance.
+1. Firstly, there is the chemical element as the basic element, that is the abstract or transcendental element, the essence of the element, the element as "a bearer of properties" but not having any actual properties, except for atomic number Z. (Historically, this was atomic weight, now it is Z.) Chemical symbols, such as H and Cu, and names are assigned to the basic element.

-Secondly, there is the element as simple substance, for example, a piece of copper metal placed on a table has numerous, measurable, intrinsic properties such as: purity, density, conductivity, colour, melting point, molar volume, etc.
+2. Secondly, there is the element as simple substance.
+A real physical 5.00g piece of copper metal has numerous, measurable, intrinsic properties such as: density, conductivity, colour, melting point, molar volume, etc.

-These matters are discussed in a paper by Eric Scerri, Some Aspects of the Metaphysics of Chemistry and the Nature of The Elements, available here.
-Briefly summarising these arguments:
+These matters are discussed in a paper by Eric Scerri, HYLE--International Journal for Philosophy of Chemistry, Vol. 11, No.2 (2005), pp. 127-145: Some Aspects of the Metaphysics of Chemistry and the Nature of The Elements

 • Mendeleev insisted that his periodic classification system concerned the elements as basic substances possessing only one attribute, atomic weight.